To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

-Properties that are adjacent bushland areas may be at risk of ember attack should there be a bushfire in the vicinity.
-During a wild fire, embers can travel up to 3 kilometres in front of a fire line which means residents need to be vigilant and be prepared.
-For more information about bushfire preparedness and what to do during a bushfire, visit the Queensland Rural Fire Service website and download the Bushfire Survival Plan – PREPARE.ACT.SURVIVE.
+Properties that are adjacent to bushland areas may be at risk of ember attack should there be a bushfire in the vicinity.
+During a wildfire, embers can travel up to 3 km in front of a fire line which means residents need to be vigilant and be prepared.
+For more information about bushfire preparedness and what to do during a bushfire, visit the Queensland Rural Fire Service website to create your Bushfire Survival Plan – PREPARE.ACT.SURVIVE.

 Flood Prone, Storm Tide